badgerscode/shredded/README.md

-# shredded
+# Shredded

-a workout reviewer and scheduler that you can use to track your workouts
+A workout reviewer and scheduler that you can use to track your workouts.
+Shredded will help you to make your own workouts and review them as you doing it.
+You will be able to check which one you did that day and your progress from one exercise to another, including weights and performances.

+## Techs

+1. Flask
+1. Flask-SQLAlchemy
+1. Flask-Migrate

-## How to configure your local environment
+### How to configure your local environment

 1. Using virtual environment: